Relax Your Thoughts; Using Sound Therapy to Alleviate Anxiety and Depression.

 What is Anxiety?

 Anxiety goes beyond feeling stressed or worried.
-When we are facing pressure experiencing stress and anxiety is a response.
+When we are facing pressure, experiencing stress and anxiety is a common response.
 Typically these feelings tend to fade once the stressful situation passes.
-However anxiety becomes a concern when those anxious feelings persist without a cause.
-Coping with these emotions can be challenging for individuals dealing with anxiety as it significantly impacts their life.
+However, anxiety becomes a concern when those anxious feelings persist without an apparent cause, even after the stressful situation has passed.
+Coping with these emotions can be challenging for individuals dealing with anxiety, as it can significantly impact their daily activities and overall well-being.

-In Australia 3 million people are grappling with anxiety making it a prevalent mental health issue, in the country.
+In Australia, 3 million people are grappling with anxiety, making it a prevalent mental health issue in the country.
 Statistics reveal that one, in every four individuals will encounter anxiety at some point in their lives.
 The symptoms of anxiety may manifest gradually over time.
 Given that we all experience moments of anxiety knowing when to seek assistance can pose a challenge.
-Some symptoms may include difficulty calming down worry, inability to control ones thoughts and insomnia.
+Some symptoms may include difficulty calming down, excessive worry, inability to control one’s thoughts, and insomnia.

 What is depression?